 After presenting the specific knowledge about SDN and TSN to the participants, the participants will practically apply their knowledge by implementing different networked applications and systems to gain hands-on experience with these technologies.
-Besides SDN and TSN, different tools and technologies will be taught and used in this course, such as network emulators (Mininet), network simulators (OMNeT++/INET), software SDN switches (Open vSwitch), Linux networking mechanisms (Queuing Disciplines/QDISCs, extended Berkeley Packet Filters/eBPF), and high-performance packet processing frameworks (Data Plane Development Kit/DPDK).
+Besides SDN and TSN, different tools and technologies will be taught and used in this course, such as network programming, network emulators (Mininet), network simulators (OMNeT++/INET), software SDN switches (Open vSwitch), Linux networking mechanisms (Queuing Disciplines/QDISCs), and Controller Area Networks (CAN).

 Requirements: Basic knowledge of computer networks, e.g., lectures Systemkonzepte und -Programmierung or Computer Networks (Rechnernetze); motivation to use system-oriented programming languages such as C/C++/Rust (besides other languages such as Python).
 Further Information such as date/place of first meeting will be announced via ILIAS.

-Language: German and/or English (depending on participants)

-Contact: Frank Dürr (frank.duerr@ipvs.uni-stuttgart.de)
+Language: German and/or English (depending on participants) Contact: Frank Dürr (frank.duerr@ipvs.uni-stuttgart.de)